 That has changed now that a member of his family has contacted the Battle of Britain Fighter Association to let them know that the 98-year-old veteran is still going strong.

-That brings the total number of living Battle of Britain pilots to nine, as opposed to eight as was previously thought.
+That brings the total number of living Battle of Britain pilots to eight, as opposed to seven as was previously thought.

 Hemingway has been living a quiet life in a retirement home in Ireland, where he was raised.

 He was one of the almost 3,000 British and Allied pilots who took to the skies to defend Britain from German Luftwaffe attackers.